UPDATE: Royal Commission into Institutional Responses to Child Sexual Abuse in Australia

 The Royal Commission’s final report has been released and includes a volume relating to recordkeeping and information sharing.

-The State Archivist will contact heads of Tasmanian Government Agencies to advise on the status of the freeze, and our next steps.
-We will continue to update our website as work progresses..
+The State Archivist has contacted heads of Tasmanian Government Agencies to advise on the status of the freeze, and our next steps.
+We will continue to update our website as work progresses.